suchxs/DSAPrac/docs/ROADMAP.md

 Acceptance:
 - Add/edit/delete problems via UI and they persist to `questions/` folder.
 - Problems appear in Practice -> Practical listing.

+Theoretical questions (file-first approach + optional SQLite index):
+- Store each theoretical question as a Markdown file with YAML frontmatter for metadata.
+Example path: `content/theory/section-3/adt-priority-queue.md`.
+- Frontmatter fields: id, title, tags, difficulty, created_at, updated_at, answered, total, srs (ease, interval, repetitions, due).
+- The Markdown body contains the question, optional multiple-choice options, and an explanation/answer section.
+- Keep SRS metadata in the frontmatter (so cards remain portable).
+Build a small background indexer that mirrors essential metadata into a local SQLite DB for fast querying, filtering by tag/section/due, and aggregated stats.
+- UI: add a card editor that writes markdown files and validates frontmatter.
+Also add import/export (zip of markdown files) for sharing decks.

+Theory exam (randomized MCQ card session):
+- Exam configuration: provide a configuration page where the user selects scope (tags, sections, difficulty), number of questions, and whether to include previously-missed items.
+- Session behavior: the app randomizes questions from the selected scope and starts an exam session.
+Each question is presented as a multiple-choice card with at least 6 choices (realistic distractors should be generated or authored for MCQs).
+- Question format: store MCQ choices in the frontmatter or as structured data in the card file (choice text + is_correct flag).
+Ensure a minimum of 6 choices per MCQ; for cards authored with fewer choices, the editor should require adding distractors or auto-generate plausible distractors when possible.
+- Answering & scoring: during the session the user picks one answer per question.
+At the end of the session, show a score summary (correct count, total, percentage) and optionally per-question feedback (correct answer and explanation).
+- Post-session persistence (future SQLite): when SQLite indexing is enabled, store each exam attempt: attempt_id, date, scope, question results (question_id, chosen_choice, correct_boolean, time_taken).
+This enables tracking performance over time and per-question statistics.
+- Cram session suggestions: use stored per-question performance to recommend a cram session consisting of questions the user performed poorly on (wrong answers or low accuracy).
+The recommendation can be by tag or a quick "Remedial session" option.
+- Acceptance: "Start Theory Quiz" launches a randomized MCQ session based on config, enforces >=6 choices per MCQ, scores correctly, and stores attempt data when SQLite indexing is enabled.

 ---